 Susan is Principal Advisor in Government Information Services at DIA.
-She has extensive experience in communications, graphic design and policy, and is a PMP certified project manager.
+She has extensive experience in online engagement, communications, graphic design and policy.
 Her role is to engage with agencies and other stakeholders to help with the successful delivery of the online programme.
 Follow her on Twitter @SusanCarchedi

 Victoria has been in the all-of-government online space for over a decade.
 From working with the original e-Government Unit, to her current position at the Department of Internal Affairs, her work at the centre has spurred her desire for government to collaborate and 'do the right thing' online.
 Her background in librarianship has supported her interest in metadata, analytics, registries and saying 'shush!'.

 Past team members